World Tomorrow

-World Tomorrow, or The Julian Assange Show, is a 2012 television program series of 26-minute political interviews hosted by WikiLeaks founder and editor Julian Assange.
+World Tomorrow, or The Julian Assange Show, is a 2012 television program series of 26-minute political interviews hosted by WikiLeaks founder and editor Julian Assange and funded by RT, the Kremlin-controlled media outlet.
 Twelve episodes were shot prior to the program's premiere.
-It first aired on 17 April 2012, the 500th day of the "financial blockade" of WikiLeaks, on RT.
+It first aired on 17 April 2012, the 500th day of the "financial blockade" of WikiLeaks, on RT, and last aired on 3 July 2012.

 List of episodes

 Production

 The show is produced by Quick Roll Productions, which was established by Julian Assange with the assistance of Dartmouth Films.
 It is distributed by Journeyman Pictures and broadcast internationally in English, Arabic, and Spanish by RT and Italian newspaper L'espresso, who both make the program available online.
 The theme for the show was composed by M.I.A.

 Margarita Simonyan, editor-in-chief of RT, told the daily Moskovskii Komsomolets that Assange will resume making shows and allowing them to be broadcast on Russian television once his legal troubles are over.